EighteenZi/rocksdb_wiki/RocksDB-FAQ.md

 **Q: DB operations fail because of out-of-space.
 How can I unblock myself?**

 A: First clear up some free space.
 And then you need to restart the DB to get it back to normal.
 Now there isn't a way to unblock the DB without restarting it.

+**Q: Can I reuse ReadOptions, WriteOptions, etc, across multiple threads?**

+A: As long as they are const, you are free to reuse them.

+**Q: Can I reuse DBOptions or ColumnFamilyOptions to open multiple DBs or column families?**

+A: Yes.
+Internally, RocksDB always makes a copy to those options, so you can freely change them and reuse these objects.